 Total weight you carry is something I can’t emphasize strongly enough.
 In my opinion; the less weight you carry = the better your Camino experience will be.
 This doesn’t mean you can carry 0 kg, there are things you’ll need.
 But its definitely less than you initially think.
 Some ultra-light pilgrims use buff instead of towel, drill holes in the toothbrush handle to save weight.
 When I first read about it I found it … weird, but after a few days on the Camino I could understand that point of view better.

-After two Camino’s (French and Portugese route) here is my packing list:
+After 8 Camino’s and 3.000+ km of walking, here is my packing list:

 - short sleeved t-shirt, pants, hiking socks, hiking shoes, fleece jacket, soft-shell jacket (not needed in the summer)